-Benefits Economic Social Environmental Small farmer general) (in Increase in productivity results in higher incomes and generates competitive market advantages. improved water supply.
-Avoidance of rural exodus because of: Improved opportunities for the younger generation and strengthened Reduction of soil loss and desertification processes due to increased water resources availability and improved irrigation techniques.
+Benefi ts Economic Social Environmental Small farmer general) (in Increase in productivity results in higher incomes and generates competitive market advantages. because of: Improved opportunities for the younger Reduction of soil loss and desertification processes due to increased water resources availability and improved irrigation techniques.
 Avoidance of ecosystem degradation through holistic farm management.
-Women Additional incomes from greenhouse and small animal production due to the increased availability of water resources from rain- harvesting and storing systems. farm production will strengthens their role and participation in farm Women are more likely than men to adopt eco- friendly sound decision making.
+Women Additional incomes from greenhouse and small animal production due to the increased availability of water resources from rain- harvesting and storing systems. benefits through more involvement of women in farm production will strengthens their role and participation in farm management decision making.
+Women are more likely than men to adopt eco- friendly sound decision making.
 The strengthened position of women in farm management will have positive implications on the environmental consciousness building process at family level